bogste/bogste.ro/content/about/_index.md

 [LinkedIn](https://www.linkedin.com/in/bogste/) | [GitHub](https://github.com/bogste) | [Keybase](https://keybase.io/b0gste) | [Mastodon](https://mstdn.social/@b0gste) | [Twitter](https://twitter.com/b0gste)

 ## Privacy
 Considering your Privacy, this website does not currently use any tracking mechanisms or Cookies.
+Making full use of [Hugo and the General Data Protection Regulation (GDPR)](https://gohugo.io/about/hugo-and-gdpr/) built-in settings.

 Google Analytics (GA) is generally employed to get a grasp about my Audience, but its activation is mindful of the Do-Not-Track (`DNT`) Standard flag in your Browser.